ChrisThompsonTLDR/larauser/readme.md

 php artisan migrate
 ```

+### Notice

+By default, Laravel's Auth system creates a users table that has a non-nullable field `name`.
+You'll want change that to be nullable, or make sure your user register form has that field.

 ### HTML & Forms
 The [Laravel Collective](https://laravelcollective.com/) package is utilizes for building HTML and forms.
 If you aren't already using it, no worries, Laraboard will install it.